It begins with a story in your imagination and ends with a draft of a full-length screenplay for a feature film.

 Prerequisites:

-Dramatic Writing Majors: Screenwriting I (DWPG-UT 35)
+Dramatic Writing majors: Screenwriting I (DWPG-UT 35)

-NYU and Visiting Students: College level experience in Screenwriting
+Visiting Students: College level experience in Screenwriting

 Application: